CNK-THA/Urbanice_Application_2022/README.md

 # Urbanice_Application_2022

 ### Important!
-- Task 1 is deployed on Heroku using free plan.
+- Task 1 is __deployed to Heroku__ using free plan.
 There may be delays in response/timeout on the first request due to dynos being put on sleep mode.
 Subsequent requests should received a success response.
-- To run each task locally, cd into each task's folder and run npm start.
+- To run each task locally, cd into each task's folder and run npm install/npm start.
 (You may be required to copy the provided .env file into each task's folder before running to setup the environment variables)

-Sets of test cases were conducted to verify the functionalities.
+Sets of test cases were conducted to verify the main functionalities.
 This is conducted via postman modifying the request body as appropriate.
-Some test cases were outside the scope of the task however is documented below for demonstration purpose.
+Due to time constraint some test cases are left outside the scope of the task however is documented below for demonstration purpose.

 ## Task 1:
 - Implemented with Node.js